Red yeast rice

 People younger than 20 should not use red yeast rice supplements.

-In Traditional Chinese Medicine, the dosage of dietary or supplemental red yeast rice is as high as 6,000 - 9,000 mg per day.
+In Traditional Chinese Medicine (TCM), the dosage of dietary or supplemental red yeast rice can be quite high.
 But the right dose for adults may be different, depending on the form of the supplement.
-Most studies have used standardized extract: 600 mg, 2 - 4 times daily.
+Most studies have used standardized extract: 600 mg, 2 to 4 times daily.

-Researchers don't know whether it is safe to use red yeast rice for longer than 12 weeks.
+Researchers do not know whether it is safe to use red yeast rice for longer than 12 weeks.

 These people should not take red yeast rice: people with kidney disease, thyroid problems, or musculoskeletal disorders, or those at higher risk of cancer.